Alliot404/websites/README.md

 ### school-website:

 - This folder contains the website which i have developed for a [private school](https://newexpertpublicschool.com/).
-- This is a tatic website
+- This is a simple static website
-- HTML, CSS, Java-script and Bootsrap for UI
+- HTML, CSS, Java-script and Bootsrap for UI are used